splynx/docs/files/en/addons_modules/xero/xero.md

 </div>
 </details>
 <br>

-- **Create exceeding invoice payments in Xero** - a toggle allows to create a payment in Xero when the Splynx payment amount exceeds the Xero `Due` invoice amount.
+- **Create exceeding invoice payments in Xero** - toggle in the enabled state allows to create a payment in Xero when the Splynx payment amount exceeds the Xero `Due` invoice amount.
 On Xero side will be created a payment with the type chosen in the **Xero non invoice payment type** select menu (`Prepayment` or `Overpayment`), such payment won't be link to the invoice.
 In disabled status, when there is a partially paid invoice on Xero side, a Splynx payment won't be exported to Xero and you will see the error message - `A validation exception occurred - Payment amount exceeds the amount outstanding on this document` in `Administration → Logs → Accounting integrations`.